 The benefits of diversity in the workplace are infinite!
 From increased creativity, collaboration and trust to showing youth what’s possible for their great futures as they enter the workforce.

 Diversity, Equity and Inclusion (DEI) principles are designed to promote representation and participation from all the groups that make up an organization or community, but when it comes to creating a thriving society, culture and workplace, they have plenty of benefits beyond ensuring everyone’s voices are heard.

-We spoke with three industry leaders — Carlos Muñoz, executive director, Head of Asset Manager Diversity, Equity, and Inclusion Engagement in Wealth Management at Morgan Stanley and leader of The Equity Collective; John Ferguson, senior vice president and chief human resources officer at NASCAR; and Shanda Hinton, chief diversity officer at Raytheon Technologies — about the benefits of a diverse workplace and what youth and parents need to know about this important topic.
+We spoke with three industry leaders — Carlos Muñoz, executive director, Head of Asset Manager Diversity, Equity, and Inclusion Engagement in Wealth Management at Morgan Stanley and leader of The Equity Collective; John Ferguson, senior vice president and chief human resources officer at NASCAR; and Shanda Hinton, chief diversity officer at RTX — about the benefits of a diverse workplace and what youth and parents need to know about this important topic.

 All three represent national partnerships with Boys & Girls Clubs of America, supporting life and workforce readiness for millions of kids and teens each year and with a focus on expanding diversity within their respective fields — from job shadowing to essential skillbuilding to igniting interests in the many paths to a fulfilling career.

 In addition to promoting fairness, incorporating DEI into workplace culture can help companies — and their employees — maintain a competitive advantage.
 Here are some added benefits of DEI in the workplace: